Lykkedk/SuperPlayer-v8.0.0---SamplerateChanger-v1.0.0/README.md

         └── bin
             └── SuperPlayer-GameChanger
 ```
+While the .tcz's are looking for the folder and files (/home/tc/camilladsp/etc... etc..), there is ofcause a chance that something could go wrong, so please\
+backup thoose dir's if you have them.

-Take a backup of the pCP asound.conf :
+Also take a backup of the pCP asound.conf - Nice to have for troubleshooting :
 ```sudo cp /etc/asound.conf /home/tc/asound.conf-pCP```\
 Then delete the /etc/asound.conf ```sudo rm /etc/asound.conf``` and create a new empty one ```sudo nano /etc/asound.conf```\
 The SuperPlayer /etc/asound.conf should look like this: